Dragon863/place/README.md

 This project was built for Hack Club's [High Seas](https://highseas.hackclub.com/) event!
 For a full writeup on how I built this project, check out the [my website](https://danieldb.uk/posts/place)!

+## 📚 API Documentation

+For a full list of API endpoints, check out the [API documentation](https://place.danieldb.uk/docs).

 ## 🛠️ Running the project
 To run this project, you'll need a Raspberry Pi and an ESP32.
 You'll also need to install the required Python packages by running `pip install -r requirements.txt`.